Azkuzku/gnome-2-icon-sets-gtk3-mate/README.md

 <h1>INSTALLATION</h1>
 Just run the install.sh script, it should automatically copy them over to your ~/.icons/ folder.
 Alternatively you can just copy the files into /usr/share/icons/ for systemwide access.
-Please note that SmokeyRed and Crux are dependent on the SmokeyBlue theme, and won't function properly without it.
+Please note that SmokeyRed and Crux are dependant on the SmokeyBlue theme, and won't function properly without it.
 <br>
 <br>